-The University of Johannesburg will not accept the General Education Development (GED) test for entry into any of its curricular undergraduate qualifications.
-Applicants who completed the GED and would like to study towards an undergraduate curricular qualification are advised to register and complete a Grade 12 NSC/IEB/SACAI or international equivalent thereof.
+UJ will not accept the General Education Development (GED) test for entry into any of its curricular undergraduate qualifications.
+Applicants who completed the GED and would like to study towards an undergraduate curricular qualification are advised to register and complete a Grade 12 NSC/IEB/SACAI or an international equivalent thereof.